harvard-microrobotics/sorotraj/docs/description.rst

-Sorotraj allows you to generate trajectory functionsto control soft robots.
+Sorotraj allows you to generate trajectory functions to control soft robots.
 Trajectories are defined in a simple, human-readable yaml file, and are designed for compatibillity with both with `Ctrl-P pressure controllers <https://github.com/cbteeple/ctrlp>`_ (for real-world soft robots) and `SoMo simulations <https://github.com/GrauleM/somo>`_ (for virtual soft robots).